cokelaer/bioservices/doc/compound_tutorial.rst

 Retrieve a compound identifier from KEGG, ChEBI and ChEMBL
 --------------------------------------------------------------

 Let us look at a compound called **Geldanamycin** that inhibits Hsp90.
 Let us search for information about that compound in several databases and manipulate the different identifiers.

 First, let us retrieve information on KEGG database::

-    >>> from bioservices import *
+    >>> from bioservices import KEGG
     >>> k = KEGG(verbose=False)

 KEGG compounds have links to other databases.
 It is not systematic but the ChEBI database is often referenced.
 So we will want to convert the KEGG identifer to a ChEBI identifier.
 Later, we can convert a ChEBI to a ChEMBL identifier using another Web Service such as UniChem.

 We can get a mapping dictionary from the KEGG compound to ChEBI as follows: